Some cases of chronic diarrhea in cats are due to Tritrichomonas and Giardia Ronidazole often cures them

 Lymphangiectasia Of Dogs

 Sometimes called plasmacytic enteritis, this condition is diagnosed by a pathologist’s examination of snippets of the wall of the small intestine which are removed at surgery.
 Lymphangiectasia is an improperly formed intestinal lymphatic system, which results in protein being lost from the body (protein-loosing enteropathy).
 We think that in some cases the pets were born with this disease and in others they acquired it later in life.
 Most affected pets respond to a combination of bland diet and anti-inflammatory doses of corticosteroid drugs such as dexamethasone or prednisolone but the disease is never cured.
-Diets you prepared at home should contain minimal fat with ample amounts of high-quality protein.
+Diets you prepared at home can help.
+They should contain minimal amounts of fat with ample amounts of high-quality protein.